robrotheram/blog.exceptionerror.io/content/blog/2022-02-09-Moving-from-ghost-to-hugo.md

 In the repo that contains the hugo static site and Docker file also lives a helm chart that tells Kubernetes how to deploy this site which also includes managing the SSL certificates.

 The final step in the Github action was to update a value in this helm chart that triggers argocd to do a redeployment.
 Argo will then download the new container image that contains the updated blog and redeploys it.
-Once I commit my updates to the blog it takes the lenght of time to go make a cup of tea for my changes to be avalible.
-Best of all its all opensource (well once I replace github actions)
+Once I commit my updates to the blog it takes the lenght of time to go make a cup of tea for my changes to be available.
+Best of all its all open source (well once I replace github actions)

 If all has gone to plan and you are reading this post then everything above will have justed worked.
-To be honest its taken about 3 days to get this far and it is definitly interesting journey not sure if anyone else would be mad enough to try it.
+To be honest its taken about 3 days to get this far and it is definitely interesting journey not sure if anyone else would be mad enough to try it.

 {{<figure src="/images/2022-02-09-Moving-from-ghost-to-hugo/argocd.png" >}}